Directors

 Director (Curtin)

-David is a Clinical Psychologist, Fulbright Scholar, and a Raine Robson Fellow.
+David is a Fulbright Scholar, Raine Robson Fellow, and Clinical Psychologist.
 He is a Senior Lecturer at Curtin University.
 He is also an Affiliate at Stanford University and an Adjunct Senior Research Fellow at the University of Western Australia.
 David is the National Chair of the of the Australian Psychological Society College of Clinical Psychologists.
-His main research and practice interests are in understanding, assessing, and treating emotional disorders and problems.
+His main research and practice interests are in understanding, assessing, and treating emotional disorders.
 Much of his research focuses on the key role that emotional awareness (alexithymia) and emotion regulation difficulties play in a variety of mental health issues, and how this understanding can be harnessed to design and enhance treatment approaches.
 David is the Editor-in-Chief at the Journal of Emotion and Psychopathology, and is on the Editorial Boards of Frontiers in Psychiatry and Emotion.

 Email: david.preece@curtin.edu.au